 And, I’m hoping that while Aaron was placing those flags in the cemetery, other people were seeing him as a competent, contributing member of our community.

 All my best,

-Come on, I know you want to share some memory of your own Memorial Day Parade, family reunion, attitudes about disabilities and “Handicapped.”
+Come on, I know you want to share some memory of your own Memorial Day Parade, family reunion, and attitudes about disabilities, and “Handicapped.”
 Lots of good ideas, let us know what you are thinking.

 Aimee Mullins and Survival of the Fittest

 What makes you special?
 A Soldier story